SaFrMo/wm-builder/docs/concourse/README.md

 ![An example Concourse in the alpha, with a mural on the wall and some locked and unlocked levels.](./concourse.png)

+### Creation

 To create a Concourse in Unity:

-1. Clone the existing Tutorial Concourse.
+1. Clone the existing Template Concourse.
 1. Set the Concourse parameters on the Mural Concourse GameObject:
     ![Concourse parameters in Unity.](./params.png)